-At Mount Sinai Heart, when we are deciding whether or not to treat your aortic aneurysm with surgery, we look at many factors including your age and overall health, as well as the aneurysm, its rate of growth, and any symptoms you may be experiencing.
+At Mount Sinai Fuster Heart Hospital, when we are deciding whether or not to treat your aortic aneurysm with surgery, we look at many factors including your age and overall health, as well as the aneurysm, its rate of growth, and any symptoms you may be experiencing.
 We perform surgery when the chances of rupture exceed the risks of the procedure, or if you are experiencing pain or other symptoms of compromised blood flow.
 We may advise early intervention, potentially including surgery, if you have an aneurysm of the ascending aortaor aortic root.

 Our cardiac surgeons have extensive experience repairing aortic aneurysms, with outstanding results and very low complication rates.
 With our seasoned team of surgeons, perfusionists, anesthesiologists, and nurses, we provide all the elements needed to safely treat and care for patients with aortic aneurysms.